 The Gap Between Metrics and Understanding

-Metrics like accuracy, F1-score, or AUC are easy to report and compare.
+Metrics like accuracy, F1-score, or AUC are easy to report.
 But they offer little insight into whether a clinician can actually rely on the model's recommendations.
-This is especially true in high-stakes healthcare scenarios where mistakes can cost lives.
-Knowing that the model predicts "dengue likely" 91% of the time doesn't tell the doctor why it made that call.
+Knowing that the model predicts "dengue likely" 91% of the time doesn't tell the doctor why.

 Why This Matters in Practice

-Consider federated learning: data never leaves the hospital, and models are trained across multiple institutions.
-Privacy guarantees are strong, but the resulting gradient updates and encrypted aggregates create a barrier to transparency.
+In federated learning, privacy guarantees are strong, but they create barriers to transparency.
 Clinicians can't inspect patient-level contributions, and existing explainable AI tools only partially illuminate model behavior.
-In short, accuracy alone is insufficient.

 Bridging the Gap

-Addressing this challenge requires more than better metrics.
-It demands designing AI systems that respect both technical and epistemic constraints:
+Addressing this requires more than better metrics.
+We must design systems that respect both technical and epistemic constraints:

 - Integrate interpretable model structures wherever possible

-- Provide justification layers that relate predictions to clinically meaningful features
+- Provide justification layers tied to clinically meaningful features

-- Develop evaluation frameworks that measure not just performance but trust and actionable insight
+- Develop evaluation frameworks that measure trust and actionable insight

 Reflection

-High accuracy is gratifying, but I've learned that for healthcare AI, it's a starting point, not an endpoint.
-Our models must communicate in ways clinicians understand and trust, otherwise even perfect metrics are meaningless in practice.
+High accuracy is gratifying, but for healthcare AI, it's only a starting point.
+Our models must communicate in ways clinicians understand and trust.